-This Thanksgiving as you debate President Obama’s recent executive action on immigration at the dinner table, take a moment to thank an immigrant.
+This Thanksgiving as you debate President Trump’s most outrageous quotes at the dinner table, take a moment to thank an immigrant.

 Immigration reform may have many Americans divided, but we should all agree on this – immigrants have given back to America in spades.
 Immigrant contributions to this country are endless.
 For over two hundred years, immigrants’ contributions have helped shape the United States into what it is today.
 Let’s give thanks.

 If you’re not an immigrant yourself, you can start with a salute to your ancestors.
 Americans are all pilgrims in one form or another.
 With the exception of a small number of Native Americans, we all came to America as pilgrims or have ancestors that were pilgrims.
 Regardless if the trip was made on the Mayflower in 1620 or a Boeing 747 in 2014, families took a leap of faith in search of a better life.